product-science/docs/docs/android/gradle.md

 Product Science shared access credentials (`productscience.properties` file) via Bitwarden sent.
 Please place it in the root directory of your project.

+!!! info
+    If your build environment does not allow network access, then you will be provided with a 'productscience.config.N.zip' archive instead of a .properties file.
+    Copy the entire .zip archive to your workspace directory (do not unzip the archive).

 ## 2. Add Product Science maven repository

-In `build.gradle` add the maven build info to the repositories for project and subprojects:
+In `build.gradle` add the PS maven artifactory to the repositories for project and subprojects:

 === "Groovy"